boechat107/cloxls/README.md

 ## Features

 * A new XLS file can be created;
-* Data can be add as a row, as a column or as a matrix;
+* Data is inputed as a row, as a column or as a matrix;
 * The type of the data can be number, text (a label) or a formula;
 * The columns' width can be auto resized;
 * Conditional formatting can be defined (for now, only font colors is modifiable);